keu/docs/software/role-permission-reference.md

     - Variables
     - XComs

+### Root user

+A root user has all available permissions on Astronomer Software.
+There can only be one root user per Software installation.
+See [Create a root user](create-a-root-user.md).

 ## Workspace roles

 Workspace roles apply to a single Workspace within a single Astronomer Software installation.